kavishkabartlett-rgb/Technical-Portfolio/README.md

 ## Papers

 This portfolio also contains a selected collection of written work I created over the past few years.
-Some came from academic assignments, others from my personal fascination with Quantum Mechanics, politics, theoretical astrophysics, and philosophy.
-Included in the folder is a transcript of an AI speech I performed, a Supreme Court Op-Ed, a philosophical exhibition, Aerospace Financial/Management case study, and several theoretical physic research papers.
+Some came from academic assignments, others from personal fascination with quantum mechanics, politics, theoretical astrophysics, and philosophy.
+Included in the folder is a transcript of an AI speech I performed, Supreme Court Op-Ed, philosophical exhibition, Aerospace Financial/Management case study, and several theoretical physics research papers.